-Tricare for Life operates with the same appointment guidelines as Tricare Standard, Tricare Reserve, or Retired coverage.
-However, all care is coordinated through your designated provider, and you won’t get care at military hospitals or clinics or other TRICARE-authorized providers.
+Tricare for Life operates with the same appointment guidelines as Tricare Select, Tricare Reserve Select, or Tricare Reserve Select Retired coverage.
+However, all care is coordinated through your designated provider, and you won’t get care at military hospitals or clinics or other Tricare-authorized providers.

 Not sure if you need an appointment?

 Call the Nurse Advice Line at 1-800-TRICARE (Option 1) and speak to a registered nurse day or night.
 Ask questions, get health care advice or find out if you should get care.

 TRICARE Online is a tool unique only for DoD beneficiaries and their families who are receiving care through a military hospital or clinic (Active duty and Tricare prime only).

 Tricare Online provides secure online access for you to: